Learning Transferable Spatiotemporal Representations from Natural Script Knowledge: Abstract

 \section{Abstract}

 Pre-training on large-scale video data has become a common recipe for learning transferable spatiotemporal representations in recent years.
-Despite some progress, existing methods are mostly limited to highly curated datasets (\eg K400) and exhibit unsatisfactory out-of-the-box representations.
-We argue that it is due to the fact that they only capture pixel-level knowledge rather than spatiotemporal commonsense, which is far away from cognition-level video understanding.
-Inspired by the great success of image-text pre-training (\eg CLIP), we take the first step to exploit language semantics to boost transferable spatiotemporal representation learning.
+Despite some progress, existing methods are mostly limited to highly curated datasets (\eg, K400) and exhibit unsatisfactory out-of-the-box representations.
+We argue that it is due to the fact that they only capture pixel-level knowledge rather than spatiotemporal semantics, which hinders further progress in video understanding.
+Inspired by the great success of image-text pre-training (\eg, CLIP), we take the first step to exploit language semantics to boost transferable spatiotemporal representation learning.
 We introduce a new pretext task, Turning to Video for Transcript Sorting (TVTS), which sorts shuffled ASR scripts by attending to learned video representations.
-We do not rely on descriptive captions and learn purely from video, \ie leveraging the natural transcribed speech knowledge to provide noisy but useful semantics over time.
-Furthermore, rather than the simple concept learning in vision-caption contrast, we encourage cognition-level temporal commonsense reasoning via narrative reorganization.
-The advantages enable our model to contextualize what is happening like human beings and seamlessly apply to large-scale uncurated video data in the real world.
-Note that our method differs from ones designed for video-text alignment (\eg Frozen) and multimodal representation learning (\eg Merlot).
-Our method demonstrates strong out-of-the-box spatiotemporal representations on diverse video benchmarks, \eg +13.6\% gains over VideoMAE on SSV2 via linear probing.
-Code will be made available at \url{https://github.com/TencentARC/TVTS}.
+We do not rely on descriptive captions and learn purely from video, \ie, leveraging the natural transcribed speech knowledge to provide noisy but useful semantics over time.
+Our method enforces the vision model to contextualize what is happening over time so that it can re-organize the narrative transcripts, and can seamlessly apply to large-scale uncurated video data in the real world.
+Our method demonstrates strong out-of-the-box spatiotemporal representations on diverse benchmarks, \eg, +13.6\% gains over VideoMAE on SSV2 via linear probing.
+The code is available at \url{https://github.com/TencentARC/TVTS}.